-The following table sets forth certain information regarding the nominees, their position with the Company, their principal occupation or employment during the last five years, the dates upon which the nominees became directors of the Company and the approximate number of Common Shares beneficially owned by them, directly or indirectly, or over which control or direction is exercised by them as of July 21st, 2011:
+The following table sets forth certain information regarding the nominees, their position with the Company, their principal occupation or employment during the last five years, the dates upon which the nominees became directors of the Company and the approximate number of Common Shares beneficially owned by them, directly or indirectly, or over which control or direction is exercised by them as of August 21st, 2012:

-Name, Position and Municipality of Residence Principal Occupation Date Became Director Voting Securities Owned or Controlled (1) T. Sean Harvey (2) (3) (4) Director Ontario, Canada Businessman since 2006.
-President and Chief Executive Officer of Orvana Minerals Corp. from April 2005 until April 2006.
+Name, Position and Municipality of Residence Principal Occupation Date Became Director Voting Securities Owned or Controlled (1) T. Sean Harvey ^{(2) (3) (4)} Director Ontario, Canada Businessman since 2006.
+President and Chief Executive Officer of Orvana Minerals Corp. from April 2005 to April 2006.
 President and Chief Executive Officer of Atlantico Gold Inc. from April 2003 to January 2004.
 President of TVX Gold Inc. from April 2001 to January 2003.
-July 31, 2007 150,000 Common Shares John McConnell (3) (5) President and Chief Executive Officer, Director British Columbia, Canada President and Chief Executive Officer of the Company since February 2011.
-Executive Vice-President of the Company from January 2009 to February 2011.
-Chief Operating Officer, Strategic Resource Acquisition Corp. since July 2008.
+July 31, 2007 200,000 Common Shares John McConnell (3) President and Chief Executive Officer, Director British Columbia, Canada President and Chief Executive Officer of the Company since February 2011.
+Executive Vice President of the Company from January 2009 to February 2011.
+Chief Operating Officer, Strategic Resource Acquisition Corp. from July 2008 to January 2009.
 President and Chief Executive Officer of Western Keltic Mines Inc. from April 2006 to March, 2008.
 Vice President, De Beers Canada Mining Inc. - NWT Project from September 2000 to March 2006.
-July 31, 2007 1,229,000 Common Shares Hugh A. Agro (2) (4) Director Ontario, Canada Businessman since July 2009.
-Senior strategic roles at Kinross Gold Corporation from April 2005 to September 2009, most recently held the position of Executive Vice- President, Strategic Development.
-Vice President, Corporate Development, of Placer Dome Inc. from May 2004 to April 2005.
-Principal of Senator Capital Partners from April 2001 to April 2004.
-July 31, 2007 1,100,000 Common Shares Edward C. Dowling Director Colorado, USA President, Chief Executive Officer and Director of Alacer Gold Corp. since its' formation in February 2011.
-Chief Executive Officer and President of Anatolia Minerals Development from April 2008 through February 2011 when it merged with Avoca Resources Limited to form Alacer Gold Corp.
-Chief Executive Officer and President of Meridian Gold Inc. from 2007 to 2008. new nominee nil
+July 31, 2007 1,737,500 Common Shares Edward C. Dowling (5) Director Colorado, USA Businessman since April 2012.
+Chief Executive Officer and Director of Alacer Gold Corp. since its formation in February 2011 to April 2012.
+Chief Executive Officer and President of Anatolia Minerals Development from April 2008 to February 2011 when it merged with Avoca Resources Limited to form Alacer Gold Corp.
+Chief Executive Officer and President of Meridian Gold Inc. from 2007 to 2008.
+August 18, 2011 nil Christopher Hill (2) Director Ontario, Canada Treasurer at Aecon Group Inc. since March 2011.
+Senior Vice President, Treasurer of August 18, 2011 100,000 Common Shares

-Name, Position and Municipality of Residence Principal Occupation Date Became Director Voting Securities Owned or Controlled (1)
+Name, Position and Municipality Date Became Voting Securities Owned or

-of Residence Principal Occupation Director Controlled
+of Residence Principal Occupation Director Controlled (1)

-Christopher Hill Treasurer at Aecon Group Inc. new nominee nil

-Director since March 2011.

-Ontario, Canada Senior Vice President, Treasurer

-of Kinross Gold Corporation

-("Kinross") from 2006 to
+Kinross from 2006 to September

-September 2010.

-Senior Vice President, Corporate
+2010.
+Series Vice President, Comparete

-Communications and Vice
+Senior Vice President, Corporate Communications and Vice

 President Investor Relations of

 Kinross from 2004 to 2006.

 Vice President, Treasurer of

-Vice President, Treasurer of Kinross from 1998 to 2004.
+Kinross from 1998 to 2004.

 Treasury Manager of Barrick Gold

 Corporation from 1994 to 1998.

-Leendert Krol (5) Held the position of VP July 22, 2009 125,000 Common
+Leendert Krol (5) Held the position of VP July 22, 2009 125,000

-Director Exploration for Newmont Mining tury ==, =00> Shares
+Director Exploration for Newmont Mining ,, , , Common Shares

-Colorado, USA Corporation from 1994-2001 until
+Colorado, USA Corporation from 1994 to his

-he retired in 2001.

-Michael McInnis (2) (4) (5) Chief Executive Officer and December 19, 446,000 Common
+, retirement in 2001

-Director President of Riverstone Resources 2008 Shares
+Michael McInnis ^{(4) (5)} Chairman of Riverstone Resources

-British Columbia, Canada Inc. since January 1996.
+Director Inc. since January 1996.
+December 19, 2008 446,000

+British Columbia, Canada Chief Executive Officer of Common Shares

+Riverstone Resources Inc. from

+January 1996 to May 2012.

 President, Chief Executive Officer

 and director of Gateway Gold

 Corp. from 2003 to 2008.

-- (1) The information as to the number of voting securities beneficially owned or over which control or direction is exercised has been furnished by the respective nominee. - (2) Denotes member of Audit Committee. - (3) Denotes member of Corporate Governance Committee. - (4) Denotes member of Compensation Committee. - (5) Denotes member of Technical Committee.
+(1) The information as to the number of voting securities beneficially owned or over which control or direction is exercised has been furnished by the respective nominee.

+(2) Member of Audit Committee as at August 21st, 2012.

+(3) Member of Corporate Governance Committee as at August 21st, 2012.

+(4) Member of Compensation Committee as at August 21st, 2012.

+(5) Member of Technical Committee as at August 21st, 2012.